ZackJ94/project-5/README.md

 ### Building and Serving

-Build / serve the docker image / container by running `docker compose up --build -d` from the main directory (where `where docker-compose.yml` is).
+Build / serve the docker image / container by running `docker compose up --build -d` from the main directory (where `docker-compose.yml` is located).

 ### Using the App